 - DIN ISO 614: Shipbuilding and marine structures: toughened safety glass for rectangular windows and side scuttles; punch method of non-destructive strength testing (ISO 614:1989-09)

-ZwickRoell developed this test fixture for determining the adhesive strength of plaster or adhesives on tiles (for example, to EN 1348).
-Adhesion tests at a 90° angle are possible.
+ZwickRoell developed this test fixture for determining the adhesive strength of plaster or adhesives on tiles (for example, to DIN EN 12004-2).
+Adhesion tests can be carried out at a 90° angle.
 Several tiles can be bonded to the concrete slab simultaneously and pulled off one after the other through simple position changes.